bluebird75/luaunit/doc/index.rst

 options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

 LuaUnit also provides some dedicated support to scientific computing.
-See the dedicated section below.
+See the section `Scientific computing and LuaUnit`_

+LuaUnit may also be used as an assertion library.
+In that case, you will call the assertion functions, which generate errors when the assertion fails.
+The error includes a detailed analysis of the failed assertion, exactly when executing a test suite.

+LuaUnit provides another generic usage function: :func:`prettystr` which converts any value to a nicely formatted string.
+It supports in particular tables, nested table and even recursive tables.

 Platform support
 ================